asteny/docker-scale-out/README.md

 To specify an explicit version of Slurm to be compiled and installed:
 > export SLURM_RELEASE=slurm-$version

+Make sure to call `make clean` after to invalidate all the caches with the prior release.

 ## To build images

 ```